March 2026

 Similarity Score

-According to Similarweb data of monthly visits, phys.org’s top competitor in December 2025 is scitechdaily.com with 10.3M visits. phys.org 2nd most similar site is livescience.com, with 15.2M visits in December 2025, and closing off the top 3 is newscientist.com with 4M.
+According to Similarweb data of monthly visits, phys.org’s top competitor in March 2026 is sciencedaily.com. phys.org 2nd most similar site is livescience.com, and closing off the top 3 is scitechdaily.com.

-sciencedaily.com ranks as the 4th most similar website to phys.org and scientificamerican.com ranks fifth. sciencedaily.com and scientificamerican.com received 4.6M visits and 3.6M visits in December 2025, respectively.
+sciencealert.com ranks as the 4th most similar website to phys.org and space.com ranks fifth in March 2026.